gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 *Adjutorium nostrum in nomine Domine* ***Que fecit celis et terrae*** comes from here?
 No, it comes from Psalm 124
 # Psalm 123
 The psalmist recognizes his position of servitude towards God and asks for mercy, because he/they are being objects of contempt of the rich and proud.
 Symbolizes the oppression the godless inflict upon the faithful.
+# Psalm 125
+A psalm recognizing the strength of those who put their faith in God, and how God protects his people like the mountains surrounding Jerusalem.
+# Psalm 126
+The psalmist express happiness because God has restored its people, and caused them to be joyful because of it.
+# Psalm 128
+The psalm blesses those who fear the Lord, and promises peace and happiness in this temporal life, especially concerning family matters like fertility and healthy children.
+(Figure of fruitful vine and olive shoots)
+# Psalm 129
+The psalmist expresses relief that while he/Israel has been oppressed, they have been delivered from evil-evil has not prevailed and the Lord has exacted justice against the wicked.
+# Psalm 130
+A penitential psalm.
+No one would stand with the Lord marked our iniquities.
+But through and with the Lord, we can have steadfast love and plenteous redemption.
+# Psalm 131
+Hope in the Lord brings calmness and peace for the soul.
+# Psalm 132
 # Psalm 136

 # TODO
 - Psalm 118
+- 132

 ---
 # Reference